Walnux/ArrowDocuments/README.md

 Swift means small, fast and flexible.

-- **Each Arrow only needs < ~1M memory overhead
+- **Each Arrow only needs < ~1M memory overhead**

-With [**Application Centrialized Top Down**](/path/to/topdown) design philosophy, and [lightweight Virtual Machine](/path/to/lightweithtVirtualMachine) technology for moden cloud and edge computing usages, several [foundmental innovations](/path/to/innovations) are worked out for Arrow to [run application with very small overhead](/path/to/overhead).
+With [Application Centrialized Top Down](/path/to/topdown) design philosophy, and [lightweight Virtual Machine](/path/to/lightweithtVirtualMachine) technology for moden cloud and edge computing usages, several [foundmental innovations](/path/to/innovations) are worked out for Arrow to [run application with very small overhead](/path/to/overhead).

-- **Arrow is very small and shared with all the users Arrow is the applicaton combined with single task kernel running on lightweight Virtual Machine, as mentioned above, it only contain the necessary binary segments which can be preinstalled or intalled ondemand and shared by all the users.
-At most situations the single task kernel running on the Virtual Machine can also be shared by all the users.Arrow is desinged seperated from data and configuration and running in its isloated environemnts. the only thing needs to ship is the configurations as well as the stateful data used to setup the environemnt or mirgration of the stateful applications.
-So Arrow could be very small
+- **Arrow is very small and shared with all the users

+Arrow is the applicaton combined with single task kernel running on lightweight Virtual Machine, as mentioned above, it only contain the necessary binary segments which can be preinstalled or intalled ondemand and shared by all the users.
+At most situations the Virtual Machine with the single task kernel can also be shared by all the users.
+Besides, Arrow is desinged seperated from data and configuration. the only thing needs to ship is the configurations as well as the stateful data used to setup the environemnt or mirgration of the stateful applications.

-- **Arrow application loading latency approaches native application loading Arrow itself is small so the loading latency is small, further more, the [Arrow template and clone technology](/path/to/AtemplateClone) technology and [Arrow application sharing](/path/toAshareing) technology makes Arrow application loading latency approach native application loading
+- **Arrow application loading latency approaches native application loading

+Arrow itself is very small and can be preinstalled so the loading latency is small, further more, the [Arrow template and clone technology](/path/to/AtemplateClone) technology and [Arrow application sharing](/path/toAshareing) technology makes Arrow application loading latency approach native application loading.

+-- **Arrow is single application and quite flexible and easy to be orchestrated**

+ Compared with the heavy full OS stack Virtual Machine or Container workload, Arrow is quite flexible to be managed and orchestrated and shared.
+Since it is the small single application.
+So it is natively suitable for microservice architecture.
+And most important is that the single application can be shared by all the users flexiblely.
+So users do not need to include the same applications in their individual workload.

 # Why Arrow is useful?
 All in all, Arrow is the safe, simple and swift way to to run application on cloud, edge computing and native environemnt.